 where $a_{ih}$ shows the number of appointments that are offered to patients of type $i$ for $h$ days ahead.
 We assume that each patient needs one appointment spot.
-The number of offered appointments to a specific day can not exceed the number of available appointments at that day.
-Moreover, the number of accepted appointments in each day can not exceed the number of arrivals at that day.
+The number of offered appointments on a specific day can not exceed the number of available appointments on that day.
+Moreover, the number of accepted appointments on each day can not exceed the number of arrivals on that day.
 Thus